U.S. economists win Nobel for applying match-making

 "But the things that go into those preferences, we often have very little to say about that, and that's where hunches come in," he said.

 The economics prize, officially called the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, was established by Sweden's central bank in 1968.
-It was not part of the original group of awards, for sciences and promoting peace, that was set out in the 1895 will of Nobel, who invented dynamite.
+It was not part of the original group of awards, for sciences and promoting peace, that was set out in dynamite tycoon Nobel's 1895 will.

-"This is very much what economics is about," said Tore Ellingsen, a Nobel committee member and a professor at the Stockholm School of Economics.
-"How to allocate scarce resources as well as possible, to economize."

 Roth has applied market design theory to the public schools admissions process in New York and Boston.